 Our new turbocharged ecoFLEX engines make a very impressive case for the principles of downsizing.
 With friction-optimized valve trains, sodium-filled exhaust valves, shortened pistons and an overboost function, the engines raise performance and torque while lowering consumption and emissions.

-The new 2.0 BiTurbo CDTI engine with 143 kW/195 hp and 400 Nm of torque is designed to deliver especially agile, responsive and fluid performance under acceleration.
+The 2.0 BiTurbo CDTI engine with 143 kW (195 hp) and 400 Nm of torque is designed to deliver especially agile, responsive and fluid performance under acceleration.
 The highlight of the four-cylinder common rail engine is the sequential double turbo system with two charging stages.
 This technology has so far been limited to a few higher priced brands.
 However, Opel is now making it accessible also in the compact class.

-With 125 kW (170 hp) up to 280 Nm torque and frugal consumption, the tech savvy direct injected 1.6 Turbo proves down sizing doesn’t have to mean depowering.
-Advanced metallurgy, along with weight saving and balancing technologies, all combine to give super-smooth economic performance.
+With 125 kW (170 hp) up to 280 Nm torque and frugal consumption, the tech savvy direct injected 1.6 Turbo ECOTEC® Direct Injection proves down sizing doesn’t have to mean depowering.
+Its bigger brother, the 2.0 Turbo ECOTEC® Direct Injection boasts 184 kW (250 hp) – also a benchmark in its displacement class.
+Beside outstanding efficiency, both engines also excel in extraordinary smooth and quiet driving comfort.